 Former Mayors of Berea rest here: Cpt.
 Edward J. Kennedy (1841-1924), Thomas J. Poole (1838-1925), and George Goette (1879-1941).
 Captain Kennedy was also an industrial, social and political leader of Berea and Cuyahoga County and a veteran who survived being detained at the notorious Andersonville Prison in Georgia.

 Former Mayor of Middleburg Heights, Fred Rudolph (1893-1963) also rests here.
 The grave of one of the founders of Baldwin Wallace College is here: John Baldwin (1799-1884.)
-The editors of the local newspapers were buried here: Elijah Peebles (1835-1908) of the Grindstone City Advertiser and Robert W. Pillars (?-1909) of the Berea Enterprise.
-Dorothy McKelvey, (1903-1993) founder of the Berea Historical Society, rests here.
+The editors of the local newspapers are buried here: Elijah Peebles (1835-1908) of the Grindstone City Advertiser and Robert W. Pillars (?-1909) of the Berea Enterprise.
+Dorothy McKelvey, (1903-1993) founder of the Berea Historical Society, is also interred at Woodvale Cemetery.

 Many of the old monuments have symbolic figures used.
 There is a tall, tree-shaped monument with all the limbs cut off, symbolic of a life cut short.
 There are fallen doves, little lambs, pillow-shaped tablets, crosses, towering obelisks, arches, angels and many more interesting figures.
 There is also a replica of a log cabin, made of a solid block of sandstone, used as the Kirk family monument, in Section 3.
 Benches have been used as monuments, with the names engraved on the back portion.